dotnet/apireviews/2015-04-28-misc/README.md

 [Issue](https://github.com/dotnet/corefx/issues/1378) |
 [Video](http://channel9.msdn.com/Blogs/dotnet/NET-Core-API-Review-2015-04-28#time=0h0m0s)

-* The implementation should throw if duplicate keys are detected (similar to what `Dictionary<K,V>` does when you pass in a collection with a different comparer when you an enumerable  an `ConcurrentDictionary<K,V>`).
+* The implementation should throw if duplicate keys are detected (similar to what `Dictionary<K,V>` does when you pass in a collection with a different comparer or when you pass an enumerable of key value pairs to `ConcurrentDictionary<K,V>`).
 * We should include the one that takes a comparer

 ### #1450 Make TimeZoneInfo.AdjustmentRule.BaseUtcOffsetDelta public